 The treatment of an item reflected in such information is or may be related to the resolution of an issue in the proceeding or investigation.

 The information relates or may relate to a transactional relationship between the taxpayer and a person who is or may be a party to the proceeding which affects or may affect the resolution of an issue in such proceeding or investigation.

 When the department allows examination of information under par. (a)

 If the department has referred the case to a district attorney, the department may make disclosure on its own motion.

-If a district attorney requests examination of tax or tax credit information relating to a person, the request must be in writing, clearly identify the requester and the person to whom the information relates and explain the need for the information.
+If a district attorney requests examination of information relating to a person, the request must be in writing, clearly identify the requester and the person to whom the information relates and explain the need for the information.
 The department may then allow the examination of information so requested and the information may be examined and used solely for the proceeding or investigation for which it was requested.

 Such information may be examined for use in preparation for any administrative or judicial proceeding or an investigation which may result in such proceeding pertaining to the enforcement of a specifically designated state criminal statute not involving tax administration to which this state or a governmental subdivision thereof is a party.
 Such information may be used solely for the proceeding or investigation for which it is requested.

 The department may allow an examination of information under par. (c)

 only if a district attorney petitions a court of record in this state for an order allowing the examination and the court issues an order after finding all of the following: